Children’s Fiction Books with Video Game Stories for Gamer Kids

 (ages 8 – 12)

-Danny lives each day twice — the first time through a day doesn’t count so he goofs off and plays video games.
+Danny lives each day twice — the first time through a day doesn’t count, so he goofs off and plays video games.
 The second time through a day counts does count with mixed results including trying to trick his classmates with his mind-reading powers.
-Danny gets inspired by a new friend named Zach who lives with intention and integrity.
-Danny considers how he can use his extra time to catch the bullies who are using video games to scam other kids.
+Danny gets inspired by a new friend named Zach, who lives with intention and integrity.
+Danny considers how he can use his extra time to catch the bullies using video games to scam other kids.

 Glitch by Sarah Graley (graphic novel)